bmeddeb/GradeBench/dev_docs/core/canvas_group_team_sync_wizard.md

    - [ ] Create a new WizardView class that manages wizard state
    - [ ] Implement AJAX endpoints for each step's data needs
    - [ ] Use session to store in-progress selections
+   - [ ] Add logic to handle integration toggle state

 4. **Templates**
-   - [ ] Create template for step 1 (course selection)
+   - [ ] Create template for step 1 (course selection with integration toggles)
    - [ ] Create template for step 2 (group set selection)
    - [ ] Create template for step 3 (group selection)
-   - [ ] Create template for step 4 (GitHub configuration)
+   - [ ] Create template for step 4 (integration configuration - GitHub/Taiga)
    - [ ] Create template for step 5 (confirmation)
    - [ ] Create template for step 6 (results)
    - [ ] Implement client-side validation
-   - [ ] Add JavaScript for dynamic UI updates
+   - [ ] Add JavaScript for dynamic UI updates and conditional display based on toggles

 5. **GitHub Integration**
    - [ ] Add optional validation against GitHub API
    - [ ] Store GitHub organization info for future use
    - [ ] Implement background job for GitHub team creation

+6. **Taiga Integration (Placeholders)**
+   - [ ] Create UI elements for Taiga configuration (disabled for initial release)
+   - [ ] Add Taiga fields to Team model (for future implementation)
+   - [ ] Create placeholder functions that log but don't execute Taiga operations

 ## Benefits

 This wizard approach offers a structured, user-friendly process that guides users through the synchronization while providing flexibility and control at each step.
-Users have full visibility into what groups are being imported and can immediately configure GitHub integration details.
+Users have full visibility into what groups are being imported and can immediately configure GitHub and/or Taiga integration details.

+The modular design with integration toggles allows users to choose only the integrations they need, while the architecture supports adding more integrations in the future.

 ## Future Enhancements